 - Voice Recorder

-Remove Windows 11 Bloatware
+Remove Windows 11 bloatware

-From Control Panel
+Remove bloatware from Control Panel

 One of the methods to remove bloatware from your Windows 11 PC is through the Programs and Features option in the Control Panel.
 This method is the same as uninstalling any regular application.